kodecocodes/SC_MarkStruzinski/README.md

 #### iOS App Setup

-This app was created from the single view Xcode template.
+The example app was created from the single view Xcode template.
 It is a single ViewController wrapped inside a NavigationController.
 All button actions and element outlets are wired up already, and we'll just be implementing the logic to enable the Shared Web Credentials functionality.

 ##### App Capabilities Setup